brettbates/p4access/private_tests/README.md

 against a local broker pointing at your Perforce server.
 I recommend a local server so it doesn't affect the real broker.

+By default the runner looks for a p4broker called 'localhost:1998', you can set this with P4PORT variable at the top of ./run_tests.py

 For the broker config, make sure it points to your test p4 server and add the stanza:

 ```